namuol/juicer/NOTES.md

 ## 5: rapidfire
 Here I just made the player's gun fire rapidly when the mouse is held.
 Machine-gun style.

+In an action game, more bullets generally means more fun.

 This creates a game mechanic: you can control the player's movement just by shooting your gun.